Regulations Summary and Area Map

 Bag and Possession Limits:

-- Waterfowl and coot – Consult Migratory Game Bird Regulations (including possession limits) for detailed information on special September duck season and duck, light goose and coot season.
+- Waterfowl and coot – Consult Migratory Game Bird Regulations (including possession limits) for detailed information on September duck season and duck, light goose and coot season.

 - Snipe – Consult Migratory Game Bird Regulations (including possession limits) for detailed information on snipe season.